 The elegant Baixa Pombalina is Lisbon’s most central area.
 It is the heart of the city and rightly so.
 In 1755, a powerful earthquake destroyed approximately 85% of the city.
 Marquis of Pombal took charge of rebuilding the city.
 He opted for the grid pattern for this particular area.
 Before the earthquake, there was an organic street plan, similar to what you can see in other neighbourhoods, such as Alfama and Bairro Alto.

 The most important street is Rua Augusta.
 Baixa Pombalina is the area that surrounds this street.
 At one end of the street is Praça do Comércio.
 At the other end you will find Praça do Rossio.
 All of this is what you would inevitably want to see in Lisbon.

 However, the same as in other popular touristic cities, while very beautiful, Rua Augusta is completely soulless and probably the least interesting of everything that you can see in Lisbon.
-You will find the ubiquitous chains, exactly the same as in all other western European cities.
+You will find the ubiquitous chains, exactly the same as in all other Western European cities.
 There are also some restaurants and bars, but all very touristic.
-Perhaps, if you ignore this grotesquely touristic aspect of this street, you may enjoy in its architecture and in typical Portuguese facade ornaments.
+Perhaps, if you ignore the grotesquely touristic aspect of this street, you may enjoy in its architecture and in typical Portuguese facade ornaments.

 PRAÇA DO COMÉRCIO

 I remember, it was when I saw Praça do Comércio for the first time, that I fully comprehended that Portugal used to be a huge colonial empire.
 How else would they’ve managed to build such a magnificent square after the 1755 earthquake, if not with wealth extracted from colonies?
 The square is glorious, together with its monumental Arco Triunfal de Rua Augusto.